 The St. Margaret church, dating as far back as 1032, is located on a small side street down from the Casa di Dante as you head to Via del Corso.
-Though they call this Dante’s church because this is where his family attended and where he officialized his arranged marriage with Gemma Donati, it actually appears as if Beatrice is the star here.
+They call this Dante’s church because this is where his family attended and where he officialized his arranged marriage with Gemma Donati, however, it actually appears as if Beatrice is the star here.

-According to legend, Beatrice's remains could be found here at the family Portinari's tombstone, which sits just to the left of the main entrance.
-However, researchers suggest that she would have been buried in Santa Croce, since that was the church her husband's family belonged to.
+According to legend, Beatrice's remains can be found here at the family Portinari's tombstone, which sits just to the left of the main entrance.
+However, researchers suggest that she would have been buried in Santa Croce since that was the church her husband's family belonged to.

-Tradition holds that visitors can plead in writing to Beatrice to ask her to fix their love lives, leaving letters in a basket next to her shrine.
-If you're in need of help, make sure to make a stop and drop off your note!
+Tradition holds that visitors can plead to Beatrice to ask her to fix their love lives, leaving letters in a basket next to her shrine.
+If you're in need of help with your romance, make sure to make a stop and drop off your note!

 3. Death Mask